galaxyproject/training-material/topics/transcriptomics/tutorials/scrna_preprocessing/tutorial.md

 >
 {: .hands_on}

-As before, we can verify that the desired umi and cell barcodes have been extracted from the sequence of the Forward reads and inserted into the header of the Reverse reads.
+As before, we can verify that the desired UMI and cell barcodes have been extracted from the sequence of the Forward reads and inserted into the header of the Reverse reads.

 > ### {% icon question %} Question
 >